top of page

 Why Mental Health Awareness Is More Important Than Ever?

 As mental health awareness is increasing, it is helping society to work on removing stigmas and much more.
 Interestingly, mental health issues help people to realize how people in their lives are dealing with depression, anxiety, or other mental health conditions.
+In addition, the increasing acceptance of teletherapy has greatly improved access to support, allowing individuals to receive care from the comfort of their homes without the added stress of going out or socializing.

 It is also important to have a better understanding of how certain mental health issues affect the lives and well-being of others.
 This way, people also get a self-realization of their own mental health conditions.